10 Best Competitive Keyword Research Tools (2026)

 Once you have your competitors’ keywords, the fun part begins.
 You must vie for a better spot on those keywords’ SERPs and beat your competition.

-Spyfu, Ahref, and Semrush all offer this information.
+Spyfu, Ahrefs, and Semrush all offer this information.

 To find keyword gaps in Spyfu: